cyrta/dscaper/README.md

 dsc.store_audio(file_path, metadata)
 ```
 ### Assemble timelines
-You can generate timelines using the `create_timeline` method.
-This method takes a `DscaperTimeline` instance as a parameter.
-The `DscaperTimeline` class allows you to specify the name, duration, and description of the timeline.
+To assemble a timeline, you first create an empty timeline using the `create_timeline` method.
+This method takes a `DscaperTimeline` instance as a parameter which allows you to specify the name, duration, and description of the timeline.
+The name of the timeline should be unique and will be used to reference the timeline later. dScaper will refuse to create a timeline with the same name as an existing one.

 ```python
 from scaper.dscaper_datatypes import DscaperTimeline